Easter: Beyond bunnies and eggs

 "Our goal is to target what McDonald's would charge to serve a family, and we're going to be under it a little bit," Howell said.

-During the 2008 Lenten season, First Church, Jackson, Tenn., asked 40 people to write short entries-one for every day in Lent, except Sundays.
+First Church, Jackson, Tenn., asked 40 people to write short entries-one for every day in Lent, except Sundays.
 The result was a mix of reflections, meditations and life lessons that anyone with a computer and Internet access could read.

 "The cast is in costumes, and there are 13 monologues," Howell said.
 "In a somber environment, they prepare us for Holy Communion."